 - Independent expert committee: Take serious the warnings about potential long-run negative health consequences from adverse immunological reactions and form an independent expert committee to investigate these warnings.

 - Statistical data analysis: As a compromise of my suggestion to interrupt the vaccination program to collect data in controlled trials and of the status quo, one alternative is to proceed in parallel, i.e., conduct controlled trials while the vaccines are already in the field.
 Another – inferior – alternative is to form an expert group of biometricians, statisticians, and econometricians to accompany the current field experiments with data analyses using sophisticated empirical methods.
 Collect data on socioeconomic characteristics from the treated, and, if feasible, also from control groups who do not receive the vaccination.
 It is indispensable to learn about the true effectiveness of the vaccines, in particular among the elderly and frail, in order to accompany the vaccination programs with additional measures to protect this group in the population.
-Notice that I have in mind measures along the lines of the recommendations of the German virologist Hendrik Streeck, and not measures in the spirit of extended lockdowns, see my blog with the provocative title “Zero Covid, Zero Sense”.
+Notice that I have in mind measures along the lines of the recommendations of the German virologist Hendrik Streeck, and not measures in the spirit of extended lockdowns, see my blog “Zero-Covid and No-Covid: A Critical Comment”.
 Also notice that the incoming raw data from Israel cannot be directly explored to extract the needed information on the effectiveness of the vaccines, because there is no control group.
-Thus, also for this data, sophisticated data analysis is called for.
+Thus, also for this data, sophisticated data analysis is called for using matching methods.

 I should stress that I do not have any vested interests in writing this blog, also not in regard of item 3 of my above suggestions, because I am not a micro-econometrician, and I would therefore not be part of such a group of data experts.